 The High Pamirs harbour the largest glacier in the world outside the Polar region, the 77km long Fedchenko Glacier.
 It is fueled by incredible high mountains, with Pik Ismoil Somoni (7495m) as the largest mountain (it was the highest peak in the former Soviet Union).
 The altitude, vastness and remote character of the Pamirs allow a small population of snow leopards to call this home.
 Known in ancient times as the roof of the world, the trekking possibilities are endless and you’re unlikely to encounter any other travellers.
 Experience it for yourself on our Pamir Mountain Lakes expedition in this region.

 The Panj river, known as the Oxus in antiquity, carves its way through the Wakhan Valley to finally drain in the deserts of Uzbekistan.
 It not only divides the countries of Tajikistan and Afghanistan, it also separates the Pamir Mountains from the Hindu Kush.
 On the Tajik side of the Wakhan Valley you can find a number of ancient fortresses and Buddhist stupas which emphasize the previous strategic importance of this valley.
 Half way through the valley there is the Bibi Fatima hot spring, which is said to boost women’s fertility.
 The valley has fine views over the six and seven thousand metre peaks of the Hindu Kush.

-Tajikistan’s capital has a very European air although few stand out sights.
-Tree-lined boulevards and neoclassical facades make it hard to believe that you are a step away from China, Afghanistan and the sub-continent.
+Tajikistan’s capital has a very European air, although few stand out sights.
+Tree-lined boulevards and neoclassical facades make it hard to believe that you are a step away from China, Afghanistan, and the sub-continent.
 The museum of antiquities houses some interesting relics of the region’s Greco-Buddhist heritage, including a 13 metre long Buddha statue.
 Dushanbe is dotted with parks, complete with beer and kebab stalls, making it a great way to unwind after a week or two in the mountains.
 Rudaki Park named after the father of Persian literature is in the centre of the city and marries modern and traditional formality.